pocomane/brewed-in-the-apocalypse/bita.md

 In general the players can not repeat the same move again and again searching for best results.
 The core check mechanics already discourages this since every non-optimal result gives the scenarist the chance to add some trouble for the player.
-However the scenarist should just disallowing it until there is a significant change in the situation, unless is the fiction itself that demands for a repetitive action.
+However the scenarist should cleary state that it would not result in a new roll, since there is no reason that something different happens.
+The scenarist should actually allow another roll only if it is the fiction itself that demands for a repetitive action.

 ```
-Bob - I failed before, but I want try again to convince her.
+Bob - I failed before, but I want try to convince her again.

-Scenarist - There is nothing changed in the situation, she will still refuse.
+Scenarist - There is nothing changed in the situation, she will still refuse,
-So you can not do it again for now
+without a need for a roll.
 ```

 ```
 Alice - I try to hit him again, I hope to kill him this time

-Scenarist - Yes you already wounded his neck, so if you are successful probably
+Scenarist - Yes, you already wounded his neck, so if you are successful probably
 you will kill him.
 Make a roll.
 ```